IFF-0303/MIDeepSeg/README.md

 4. Note that, the pretrained model is only trained with placenta, fetal brain in T2-MRI and liver in CT.

+* In the future, more details will be published on our paper.
+## Acknowledgment and Statement
 * We thank the authors of [Deep_Extreme_Cut][dextr_link] , [DeepIGeoS][deepigeos_link] and [BIFSeg][bifseg_link] !

 [geos_dis_link]: https://github.com/taigw/GeodisITK